 |HSCI 6390||Advanced Professional Development and Leadership in Public Health||2|

 |Health Education Practice|

 |Advanced Topics in Health Science and Human Ecology|

 |Infectious Disease Burden in US|

 |Qualitative Methods in Public Health|

 Culminating Experience (4 units)

-Students complete an integrative learning experience that demonstrates synthesis of foundational and concentration competencies.
-In consultation with program director and faculty, students select specific competencies appropriate for students' educational and professional goals.
+Students complete an integrative learning experience that demonstrates a synthesis of foundational and concentration competencies.
+In consultation with the program director and faculty, students select specific competencies appropriate for students' educational and professional goals.